vituscze/norri/README.md

 Language
 --------

-The language is basically a lambda calculus with [Hindley-Milner type system](http://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system), recursion and a few extra constructs - `let` and `data`.
+Norri is basically a lambda calculus with [Hindley-Milner type system](http://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system), recursion and a few extra constructs - `let` and `data`.